google-marketing-solutions/abcds-detector/README.md

 1. Video Intelligence API: Prices are per minute.
 Partial minutes are rounded up to the next full minute.
 Volume is per month.
 For more details please check the official [documentation](https://cloud.google.com/video-intelligence/pricing).

-2. Gemini 1.5 Pro: With the Multimodal models in Vertex AI, you can input either text or media (images, video).
+2. Gemini: With the Multimodal models in Vertex AI, you can input either text or media (images, video).
 Text input is charged by every 1,000 characters of input (prompt) and every 1,000 characters of output (response).
 Characters are counted by UTF-8 code points and white space is excluded from the count.
 Prediction requests that lead to filtered responses are charged for the input only.
 At the end of each billing cycle, fractions of one cent ($0.01) are rounded to one cent.
 Media input is charged per image or per second (video).
 For more details please check the official documentation: https://cloud.google.com/vertex-ai/generative-ai/pricing

 For questions, please reach out to: abcds-detector@google.com